gordonwatts/IndicoInterface.NET/README.md

 ===============
 These are versions released to nuget

+1.1.0   Added FromShortString/ToShortString to give a compact unique representation (e.g. for a db).
+Size is about
+        30 or 40 characters.
+		XML serization works.
+Binary can't becasuse this is a PCL library.
 1.0.0	First nuget release.
 Basic functionality.
 Raw indico data as well as a "nice" form parsed out from it.